pEBR: A Probabilistic Approach to Embedding Based Retrieval: Problem and Limitations

 \subsubsection{Pair-Wise Loss}

 This kind of method aims to learn the partial order relationship between positive and negative items from the perspective of metric learning.
-The classical work contains triple loss \cite{lmmli2023adaptive}, margin loss\cite{liu2017cvpr}, A-Softmax loss, and several variants \cite{cosface2018cvpr}.
-Without loss of generality, we formulate the loss as softmax cross-entropy: \resizebox{\linewidth}{!}{
+The classical work contains triple loss, margin loss, A-Softmax loss, and several variants (margin angle cosine).
+Without loss of generality, we formulate the loss as softmax cross-entropy: {

 } where $\tau$ is the so-called temperature parameter: a lower temperature is less forgiving of mis-prediction of positive items by the model.
-The larger the value, the more concerned it is with the negative item.
+In the same direction, researchers later proposed more advanced loss functions, by introducing max margin in angle space~\citep{liu2017cvpr}, in cosine space~\citep{cosface2018cvpr} and so on.